microsoft/Mastering-the-Marketplace/docs/index.md

 <div class="landing-tile" markdown="1">
   <span class="linkless-heading">Azure Managed Applications Offers</span>
-With a powerful ARM based deployment model, Azure Managed Applications are popular among those who want to deploy resources into the customer's enviroment, but still maintain control of those resources.
-Learn the whole story in this course which covers Azure Managed Applications from beginning to end.
+With a powerful ARM based deployment model, Azure Managed Applications are popular among those who want to deploy resources into the customer's environment, but still maintain control of those resources.

 [Take me to it](/Mastering-the-Marketplace/ama){ .md-button }
 </div>